 A range of example risk assessment templates are available on The Pony Club website, which should be used in conjunction with the supporting guidance.
 It is important to understand that these templates do not cover every risk that may be encountered.
 Likewise, the templates may include some risks that are not present.
 In either case, it is crucial that the template is altered accordingly by adding in extra detail or deleting information that does not apply.
 For Centres, the risk assessment should be expanded to include subjects such as fire, building maintenance, the facilities, etc.

-A Pony Club Risk Assessment Training course is available through The Pony Club Office.
+A Pony Club Risk Assessment Training course is available, please refer to the website for more information and how to book on.

-Completing Risk Assessments
+a) Completing Risk Assessments

 To carry out a risk assessment there are five steps to follow: